debops/debops/docs/defaults-configuration.rst

 ``source``
   Optional.
 Path to a file with SQL dump on the Ansible Controller, which will be copied to the remote host at the ``target`` location, imported into database (only if it was recently created), and removed afterwards.
-Role does not check if the file exists before copying it, so make sure that it's present in the location that you specify beforehand.
+The role does not check if the file exists before copying it, so make sure that it's present in the location that you specify beforehand.

 ``target``
   Optional.
-Path to a file on remote host which will be imported to the database after it has been created (only once).
-Role does not check if the file exists before trying to import it.
-You can use ``source`` parameter to specify a file on the Ansible Controller to copy to the ``target`` location before import.
+Path to a file on the remote host which will be imported to the database after it has been created (only once).
+The role does not check if the file exists before trying to import it.
+You can use the ``source`` parameter to specify a file on the Ansible Controller to copy to the ``target`` location before import.